There are lots of reasons to buy a DryCycle:

 Obviously, cars have more seats and can travel at a higher top speed, which is especially useful for out of town transportation, so there are plenty of times when a DryCycle isn’t enough, so owning a DryCycle doesn’t mean you’ll necessarily be selling your car.

 It may be able to replace a second (or third) vehicle in some households, it may also replace a bicycle of course, but avid bicycle/car enthusiasts may not be so keen to get rid of their weekend wheels, so it certainly doesn’t have to.
+See the next question for the Environmental impact of your choice of vehicle/s.

 Will the DryCycle be the future of transport?